-The reported performance assessment has been conducted with our custom-made system-level simulator, named WINTERsim, which has been extensively utilized recently for studying various IoT scenarios [12].
-In the present study, we focus primarily on the uplink IoT traffic by modeling connectivity between a number of machines and the base station (BS).
-To adequately compare the behavior of all four considered RATs (i.e., to avoid overloading SIGFOX), the data transmissions are assumed to be regular and infrequent.
-More specifically, stationary machines communicate 10 B messages every 5 s, while moving devices send a 100 B update every minute, which corresponds to typical sensing-based applications (e.g., assessing the user's physical condition with a medical sensor).
+four considered RATs (i.e., to avoid overloading SIGFOX), the data transmissions are assumed to be regular and infrequent.
+More specifically, stationary machines communicate 10 B messages every 5 s, while moving devices send a 100 B update every minute, which corresponds to the typical sensing-based applications (e.g., assessing user's physical condition with a medical sensor).

 From the connectivity perspective, machines communicate with their serving BS by default (termed baseline connectivity).
-Alternatively, if a better signal level is available, the devices may also connect to one of the femtocell relay stations mounted on the vehicles deployed across the tracking area (termed assisted connectivity).
+Alternatively, if a better signal level is available, the devices may also connect to one of the femtocell relay stations deployed on the mobile vehicles across the tracking area (termed assisted connectivity).
 To characterize the effects of involving user-owned relaying cars for the "average" IoT device, "median-quality" connections to the BS are of particular interest.
 Therefore, in our scenario the BS is located at a certain distance from the center of the area to ensure the baseline average signal-to-interference-plus-noise ratio (SINR) of 10 dB.
-Since the properties of the considered LPWAN RATs vary significantly, four different simulation setups have been considered (one per RAT), with the distances to the BS ranging from 520 m for WiFi HaLow to 12 km for LoRaWAN.
-For the sake of better accuracy, the numerical results in each of
+Since the properties of the considered LPWAN RATs vary significantly, four different simulation setups have been considered (one per RAT), with the distances to the BS ranging from 520 m for Wi-Fi HaLow to 12 km for LoRaWAN.
+For the sake of better accuracy, the numerical results in each of these evaluations have been averaged over 100 independent simulation rounds.